Create a new environmentSource:

 A parent environment.
-Can be an object supported by

 Environments are containers of uniquely named objects.
 Their most common use is to provide a scope for the evaluation of R expressions.
 Not all languages have first class environments, i.e. can manipulate scope as regular objects.
-Reification of scope is one of the most powerful feature of R as it allows you to change what objects a function or expression sees when it is evaluated.
+Reification of scope is one of the most powerful features of R as it allows you to change what objects a function or expression sees when it is evaluated.

 Environments also constitute a data structure in their own right.
 They are a collection of uniquely named objects, subsettable by name and modifiable by reference.
-This latter property (see section on reference semantics) is especially useful for creating mutable OO systems (cf the R6 package and the ggprotosystem for extending ggplot2).
+This latter property (see section on reference semantics) is especially useful for creating mutable OO systems (cf the R6 package and the ggproto system for extending ggplot2).

 All R environments (except the empty environment) are defined with a parent environment.
-An environment and its grandparents thus form a linear hierarchy that is the basis for lexicalscoping in R. When R evaluates an expression, it looks up symbols in a given environment.
+An environment and its grandparents thus form a linear hierarchy that is the basis for lexical scoping in R. When R evaluates an expression, it looks up symbols in a given environment.
 If it cannot find these symbols there, it keeps looking them up in parent environments.
 This way, objects defined in child environments have precedence over objects defined in parent environments.